 Attach a check or money order to your return.
 Write your Social Security Number on the check or money order, and make your check payable to the Department of Finance and Administration.
 Mail on or before April 15, 2007.
-Do not send currency or coin by mail.
-Taxpayers may also pay their tax due by credit card.
+Taxpayers may pay their tax due by credit card.
 Credit card payments may be made by telephone, by calling 1-800-2PAY-TAXSM (1-800-272-9829), or over the Internet by visiting www.officialpayments.com and clicking on the "Payment Center" link.

 Both options will be processed by Official Payments Corporation, a private credit card payment services provider.
 A convenience fee will be charged to your credit card for the use of this service.
 The State of Arkansas does not receive this fee.
 You will be informed of the exact amount of the fee before you complete your transaction.
 After you complete your transaction you will be given a confirmation number to keep with your records.
 If the tax you owe is less than \$1.00, no remittance is required.